6 soft skills every young professional should have

 In a Scrum approach, you work in short sprints and hold daily stand-up meetings to discuss progress, which helps prioritize and complete tasks efficiently.
 Kanban uses a visual board to manage workflow, allowing you to see at a glance what needs to be done and who is working on what.

 As a young professional, you can also use these tools to make your own tasks and projects clearer and more manageable.
-For instance, you can create a personal Kanban board using tools like Trello or Asana, where you can organize your tasks and track your progress.
+For instance, you can create a personal Kanban board using tools like Trello or Asana, where you can organise your tasks and track your progress.

 4. Problem-solving skills